gogurazvan/MatrixProject/README.md

 # MatrixProject
   In this project I tried to make a snake game with menu.
 In the menu I have the following options: start game, highscores, settings, how to play and about.
 The game starts when you select the start game option.
 In the settings option you can adjust the lcd and matrix brightness, the lcd contrast, the sound and the game difficulty.
+  <br>In the game you are a point on the matrix and collect food for points.
+You can press the joystick to pause the game and choose if you continue or exit to the main menu.

 <img src="https://user-images.githubusercontent.com/79469458/209395492-73a66ee8-5be8-48f7-9c86-c2174da19c99.png" align="left" width="500" height="500">

+### Libraries used:
+- LiquidCrystal.h
+- LedControl.h

 ### System components:
 - 3x breadboards